oguzhanoztaskin/oguzhanoztaskin.github.io/_posts/2025-08-25-ssl-pinning-bypass-sslcontext.md

 tags: [android, security, ssl-pinning, frida]
 ---

-In this post, I will explain how to bypass SSL Pinning with [SSLContext](https://developer.android.com/reference/javax/net/ssl/SSLContext) using [Frida](https://frida.re/).
+In this post, I will explain how to bypass SSL Pinning via [SSLContext](https://developer.android.com/reference/javax/net/ssl/SSLContext) using [Frida](https://frida.re/).

 As the injection method, I use dylib injection for the reasons I explain below.